| Title: | Dirichlet Regression |

 The simplest possible model here is to include only an intercept for all components.

-We always have at least two dependent variables, so simple formulae as the one given above will be expanded to DV ~ 1 | 1 | 1
+We always have at least two dependent variables, so simple formulae as the one given above will be expanded to DV ~ 1 | 1 | 1, because DV hast three components.

 Note that if you use the latter approach, the predictors have to be stated